gabrieleballetti/gabrieleballetti.github.io/content/research/index.md

 # My (former) academic page

 _In early 2019 I left academia for a job in the industry in the Stockholm area, where I live with my family.
-I currently focus on machine learning techniques in the field of cancer treatment.
-Although now I'm busy with other things, I'm still very happy to talk about my math research, so don't hesitate to reach out._
+I currently focus on machine learning techniques in the field of medical imaging for cancer treatment.
+Although now I'm busy with other things, I'm still very happy to talk about math, so don't hesitate to reach out._

-I do research in computational discrete geometry, trying to answer questions coming from combinatorics, commutative algebra and algebraic geometry.
+I do research in computational discrete geometry.
+I use algorithms, AI and computer assisted proofs to answer questions in pure mathematics coming from combinatorics, commutative algebra and algebraic geometry.

-Although not exclusively, I like to focus on computer-assisted proofs in Ehrhart Theory, toric varieties, tropical geometry and related fields.
+### News
+I wrote [a paper](https://arxiv.org/abs/2309.16848)!
+Comments are welcome.

 ### Publications
 - G. Balletti, A. Kasprzyk and B. Nill: On the maximum dual volume of a canonical Fano polytope, *Forum of Mathematics, Sigma* 10 (2022), e109 [[arXiv](https://arxiv.org/abs/1611.02455)].